KarlBris/javalettec/doc/documentation.md

 # JLC
-An experimental compiler for the Javalette language.
+An experimental compiler for the Javalette language, with a language extension for one-dimensional arrays and for loops.
-It is currently incomplete;
-it can not interpret or produce executables from javalette source code.

 ## Dependencies
 * GHC